 The penultimate track on Waiting For Mammoths – Last Dance – being my pick of the release.

-The US based dystopian-electronica outfit Cyborg Asylum are due to release the LP Never Finished, Only Abandoned on the 18th of April.
+The US based Cretan-folk outfit Xylouris White release the LP Mother on the 19th of January 2018.

 Xylouris White – photo and paintings credit Anna White

 Their music combines tradition and modernism, to deliver energetic songs which are marked by the distinctive sound of the Cretan laouto and singular vocal which are surrounded by layers of percussion and, an electric guitar – which in the forthcoming album is played by the increasingly involved Guy Picciotto.